kittykatattack/ga/README.md

       yPosition
     );

-You can use Ga's `circle` method to make a circular shape sprite:
+You can use Ga's `circle` method to make a circular shaped sprite:

     var ball = g.circle(
       diameterInPixels,